Kickstarting 2022: How to stick to your New Year’s resolutions

 Now, be warned, the following statistic may be surprising.
 Over half of New Year’s resolutions made every year aren’t completed.
 And one-third of them are usually broken before the end of January.

 But you don’t have to become another statistic.
-With these ten tips, you can beat the odds and finish the year proudly declaring that you mastered your New Year’s resolution.
+With these ten tips, you can beat the odds and finish the year proudly declaring that you mastered sticking to your New Year’s resolution.

 Make only one resolution